-We view domestic financial system risks as intermediate.
+We consider domestic financial system risks as intermediate.
 Conservative regulations and risk-appetite settings help to offset risks associated with the banking system's high share of net external borrowings.

 Leverage in New Zealand's local government sector is more elevated than in other advanced economies, with direct council debt standing at 170%-180% of operating revenue.
 In comparison, sector-wide debt ratios for municipal governments in northern Europe are generally below 100%.

 LGFA has a strong record of fulfilling its public policy mandate since its establishment in 2011.
 This is despite the agency's shorter history than many other public-sector funding agencies worldwide.

-The agency has a dominant market position in New Zealand, accounting for 79% of all councils' local-currency borrowings over the 12 months to December 2021.
-Its customer base has expanded to encompass 74 of the country's 78 local authorities.
-LGFA is 20% owned by the New Zealand government and 80% owned by 30 council shareholders.
+LGFA has a dominant market position in New Zealand.
+The agency accounted for 80% of the local-currency borrowings of all councils in 2022.
+Its membership base has expanded to 77 of the country's 78 local authorities.

+LGFA is 20% owned by the New Zealand government and 80% by 30 council shareholders.